Fish cutlets are a spicy and savoury bite, perfect for any time of the day.

 Cook over low heat for at least another 5-7 minutes until you have no moisture(cook without adding additional oil).

-Remove from fire, let it cool and proceed with the recipe instructions.
+Remove from the fire, let it cool and proceed with the recipe instructions.

 How to shape the fish cutlets.

-Once the fish balls are done. it’s time to coat and crumb them.
+Once the fish balls are done, start to coat and crumb them.

-Coat the fish and potato balls first in egg(see notes on how to avoid sticky breadcrumb fingers), move it so that the eggs coat the ball completely then transfer to the breadcrumb and coat the balls with it as well.
+Coat the fish and potato balls first in egg(see notes on how to avoid sticky breadcrumb fingers), move it so that the eggs coat the ball completely, then transfer to the breadcrumbs and coat the balls with it as well.

 Make sure the egg and breadcrumb coating is done well.